mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Once Seven begins to move, Quadrireme sensor operators will spot it with an Average (8+) Electronics (sensors) check (1 round, INT) with DM-4 for Stealth but DM+2 for Advanced sensors.
-Note that if no crewmember is explicitly performing the sensor check, the ship’s Virtual Crew/1 program is running scans in the background and will detect Seven on a 9+ each round.
+Note that if no crewmember is explicitly performing the sensor check, the ship's Virtual Crew/1 program is running scans in the background and will detect Seven on a 9+ each round.

-If Quadrireme refuels at Inhio’s port, Seven will use that time to shift its position out to 10 planetary diameters from the gas giant on the likely departure vector of Quadrireme and wait, hoping to achieve an ambush.
+If Quadrireme refuels at Inhio's port, Seven will use that time to shift its position out to 10 planetary diameters from the gas giant on the likely departure vector of Quadrireme and wait, hoping to achieve an ambush.